Lake Mariout: Etymology

-The name of Lake Mariout derives from the Hellenized name of Mareotis (Μαρεῶτις) or Marea, which was named in the Ptolemic Period.
+The name of Lake Mariout derives from the Hellenized name of Mareotis (Μαρεῶτις) or Marea, by which it was known in the Ptolemaic Period.

 Overview

 In antiquity, the lake was much larger than it is now, extending further to the south and west and occupying around 700 km2.
 It had no mouth connecting it to the Mediterranean, being fed with Nile water via a number of canals.
 By the twelfth century the lake had dwindled to a collection of salt lakes and salt flats and it had dried up by the Late Middle Ages.

-At least 250 years ago, the lake was fresh water, and much of it would dry up during the period just before the Nile flooded again.
+Until the 18th century the lake was fresh water, though much of it would dry up annually during the period shortly before the Nile flooded it again.
 A storm in 1770 breached the sea wall at Abu Qir, creating a seawater lake known as Lake Abu Qir.
 The salt waters were kept separate from Lake Mariout by the canal that allowed fresh water to travel from the Nile to Alexandria.
 As part of the Siege of Alexandria, on 13 March 1801, the British cut the canal, allowing a great rush of sea water from Lake Abu Qir into Lake Mariout.
 Lake Abu Qir ceased to exist, and Lake Mariout became brackish instead of fresh.

-When the British opened the lake to the sea in Napoleon's time it caused a salt-water flood that destroyed 150 villages.
-The cutting of the dykes by the British in 1801 refilled Lake Mariout so that it suddenly regained its ancient area, became filled with salt water instead of the former fresh, and was too shallow for navigation.
+The salt-water flood also destroyed 150 villages while refilling Lake Mariout so that it suddenly regained its ancient area and became too shallow for navigation.
 Alexandria's access to the Nile was lost, necessitating the opening of the Mahmoudiyah Canal from Alexandria to the Nile in 1820.

 Lake Mariout is separated from the Mediterranean Sea by the narrow isthmus on which the city of Alexandria was built.
 The lake shore is home to fisheries and saltworks.
 As far back as the early 1900s, it was documented that salt was being refined from the western part of the lake.

 According to some records, a homonymous nome was located on the shores of this lake.

 Abusir

-The seaside town of Abusir, known in ancient times as Taposiris Magna, lies on the shore of Lake Mariout.
+The seaside town of Abusir, known in the Graeco-Roman period as Taposiris Magna, lies on the shore of Lake Mariout.
 Ruins of an ancient temple and an ancient replica of the Lighthouse of Alexandria are to be seen there.
 As of 2009, it was also suspected to be the burial place of Cleopatra VII and Mark Antony.